 - We can loan up to 49 percent of the project’s eligible costs.

 - Loans can be well below market interest rate, which is equal to one half of the U. S. Treasury rate at the time of closing.
-For example, a rural loan closed in mid-October 2018 would have had an interest rate of slightly under 1.7 percent.
+For example, a rural loan closed in early-October 2019 would have an interest rate of just 1.07 percent.

 - We can pay for all the application fees, which often amount to hundreds of thousands of dollars.
 These funds are limited and we can only do this while they last.